Sunday, December 21, 2014

 • Clement of Alexandria who wrote in 150-215 AD believed that all the books of the New Testament were written by Nero's reign.
 He said, "For the teaching of our Lord at His advent, beginning with Augustus and Tiberius, was completed in the middle of the times of Tiberius.
 And that of the apostles, embracing the ministry of Paul, end with Nero."
 (Miscellanies 7.17)

 So where does that leave us?
-If the external evidence is unclear to support a late date and not at all conclusive, where else can we turn to determine the date of Revelation?
+If the external evidence is unclear at best to support a late date and not at all conclusive, where else can we turn to determine the date of Revelation?
 We would need to look and see if there is any internal evidence within the book and the rest of scripture.
 Are there any hints of an early date?
 There are several worth considering.

 1. (Rev 1:1) The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon (tachos) take place